Sheetaltkr/PyBer_Analysis/README.md

   Findings from Ridesharing multiple line chart:

+   -   Urban cities have performed well w.r.t to monthly total fare compared to Rural and Suburban as the total fare increased with time.
+It is highest in last week of February        and  second week of march
+   -   Rural city performance is consistent throughout except for week2 of Februray and week1 of April when it is the highest.
+   -   Suburban cities have performed best in week2 of Februrary
+   -   All city types have performed best in week2 of Februrary

   Due to the fact that Urban cities are highest populated, Rural cities are lowest populated and Suburban are moderately populated
    -   The ride share demand is highest in Urban and lowest in Rural cities
    -   Higher demand requires more drivers and higher rides, hence highest fare collections
    -   Lower demand means less no. rides, less no. drivers and hence lowest fare collections
    -   In Rural cities, due to longer distances between the ride starting and ending points and lower no. of rides the Average Fare per Ride and Average Fare per Driver is              highest.
    -   In Urban cities, due to shorter distances between the ride starting and ending points and higher no. of rides the Average Fare per Ride and Average Fare per Driver is            lowest.

   ### Business recommendations